GeoLaux: A Benchmark for Evaluating MLLMs' Geometry Performance on Long-Step Problems Requiring Auxiliary Lines: Conclusion

 \section{Conclusion}

 In this work, we present GeoLaux, a comprehensive geometric dataset with long-step problems and auxiliary line annotations.
-Based on this dataset, we evaluate 13 state-of-the-art MLLMs on a five-dimensional evaluation framework, revealing: (1) severe performance degradation in long-step reasoning, (2) LLMs present laziness in proving problem solving, and (3) the pivotal role of auxiliary line construction in GPS.
-These insights provide valuable guidance for enhancing MLLMs' geometric reasoning capabilities.
+Based on this dataset, we evaluate 23 leading MLLMs through a five-dimensional framework, revealing: (1) a severe performance drop in long-step reasoning, (2) limited hints can improve model performance, and (3) the pivotal role of auxiliary line construction in GPS.
+These insights offer valuable guidance for advancing future MLLMs’ geometric reasoning.